GoogleDeveloperExperts/Environs/README.md

 * Fire it up
 * Credentials are dev/dev (user/pass)

+During the event, pass out a flash drive with the VirtualBox installers for every system, as well as Environs.ova.
+Have participants install VirtualBox and then import the Environs file.
+(They’ll need about 16GB free disk space.)

 ### Notes:

 * You must be running on an x86_64 host.
+* Must have 16GB free disk space
 * SDK and Studio are installed in ~/bin/
 * Code lives in ~/workspace/
 * Many Glass samples have been pulled down, and imported into AS